onenonlykpro/covid-19/README.md

 # covid-19
-A series of script that pulls open sources data to monitor outbreak of COVID-19
+A series of scripts that pulls open sources data to monitor outbreak of COVID-19